seanJosephFitzpatrick/dataRepresentationAndQuerying/README.md

 ###Querying the Dataset.
 The dataset can be queried using the HTTP/1.1 methods and the URL.
-The HTTP/1.1  will will only recieve and send in JSON format.
+The HTTP/1.1 will only receive and send in JSON format.
 Below is an example of a HTTP/1.1 response where the JSON object containing the park name that the HTTP/1.1 method was querying.<http://galway.ie/parks/[Name]>
-where you replace [Name] with the Name.
+Where you replace [Name] with the Name.
 <http://galway.ie/parks/ShantallaPark>

 <!--HTTP/1.1 is just to illustrate language - has no formatting use in markdown other than block of its own-->